 Great for: Stretching your inner thighs and lower back.

-Walk your hands forward until you are nearly flat on the ground, and then relax your head to the floor.
+Walk your hands forward until you are nearly flat on the ground, and then put your head to the floor.
 Relax in this position.
 If your shoulders are too tight, you can also place your arms at your sides.

-Great for: Tight shoulders, releasing tension in your neck, and stretching your back
+Great for: Tight shoulders, releasing tension in your neck, and stretching your back.

-Beginning with arms stretched wide, wrap your arms around yourself like you are giving yourself a hug.
+Beginning with the arms stretched wide, wrap your arms around yourself like you are giving yourself a hug.
 Grasp your shoulders and pull to deepen the stretch.

 Great For: Your shoulders, rhomboids, trapezius muscles, and arms.
 You can also use this pose to mentally give a little self-love.

 Legs Up the Wall

-This pose is most effective when done for at least a few minutes, and up to 15 minutes at a time.
+This pose is most effective when done for at least a few minutes and up to 15 minutes at a time.
 You can also put a pillow or cushion under your hips for more support.